 Maike Charlotte Fuchs

-For many years, Tabea Zimmermann has been one of the most renowned musicians of our time.
-Audiences and fellow musicians value her charismatic personality and deep musical understanding are valued equally by both her audience and her fellow musicians.
-Arguably the finest violist in the world today, Tabea Zimmermann owes her success not only to her exceptional talent, but also to the support of her parents, thorough training by excellent teachers, and a tireless enthusiasm to communicate her understanding and love of music to her audience and an umcompromisingly high quality standard.
+For many years, Tabea Zimmermann has been regarded as one of the most renowned musicians of our time.
+Audiences and fellow musicians value her charismatic personality and deep musical understanding.
+Arguably the finest violist in the world today, Tabea Zimmermann owes her success not only to her exceptional talent, but also to the support of her parents, thorough training by excellent teachers, a tireless enthusiasm to communicate her understanding and love of music to her audience and an umcompromisingly high quality standard.

 Tabea Zimmermann has received several national and international awards for her outstanding artistic achievements.
-These include the Federal Cross of Merit, Frankfurter Musikpreis, Hessischer Kulturpreis, the Rheingau Musikpreis, the International Prize Accademia Musicale Chigiana in Sienna, and the Paul-Hindemith-Prize from the city of Hanau and most recently as Artist of the Year by the ICMA International Classical Music Awards 2017.
+These include the Federal Cross of Merit, Frankfurter Musikpreis, Hessischer Kulturpreis, Rheingau Musikpreis, International Prize Accademia Musicale Chigiana in Sienna, the Paul-Hindemith-Prize from the city of Hanau and most recently as Artist of the Year by the ICMA International Classical Music Awards 2017.
 Tabea Zimmermann is a foundation board member of the Hindemith Foundation in Blonay (Switzerland) as well as ambassador for the Bundesstiftung Kinderhospiz (German Foundation for Children’s Hospices).
 In July 2013, she was appointed chairwoman of the board of the Beethoven-Haus Bonn.
 Under her aegis, the Beethoven-Woche Bonn has taken place every year since January 2015.